Strilanc/Hand-Qubits/README.md

     - Change the addresses and pins in `Hand-Qubits/hub/src/config/KnownBoards.cs` to match.
     - Pair your computer with the Bluetooth modules.

-0. Run server.
+0. **Run the server.**

     - Open `Hand-Qubits/hub/HandQubitServer.sln` with [Visual Studio](https://www.visualstudio.com/vs/community/).
-    - Run the project.
+    - Run the project on a computer with bluetooth enabled.
     - Once you've assembled things, the powered Arduinos can connect and start feeding in data.

-0. Assemble electronics.
+0. **Assemble electronics.**

     Connect `vcc` and `ground` pins appropriately.
     The MPU-6050's `SDA` and `SCL` pins go to `A5` and `A6` respectively.